elastic/elasticsearch/README.md

 }
 ```

-In the above example, the actual content indexed is mapped under `fields` name `file`, and we decide not to index it, so
+In the above example, the actual content indexed is mapped under `fields` name `content`, and we decide not to index it, so
 it will only be available in the `_all` field.
 The other fields map to their respective metadata names, but there is no
 need to specify the `type` (like `string` or `date`) since it is already known.